 What was necessary formerly, we still find more so now.
-Our principles have been industriously misrepresented; and the Judicial Testimony, the Act concerning the Doctrine of Grace, and other proceedings of the Associate Presbytery, now the Associate Synod, being in the hands of few, and being also, through many references in them to affairs well known in Britain, but not so here, less plain to the people of this country, such misrepresentations have succeeded in leading numbers, who once professed adherence to the cause in which we are engaged, into a very opposite course.
-When the secession was first made from the estachange ministerial services with ministers in other societies assisting and receiving assistance, in dispensing scaling ordinances, and in the ordination of ministers, and are still tolerated in so doing.
-If we had good reason for not joining in the union which produced this church, the course pursued by her for nearly half a century renders still stronger our obligation to remain separate from her. were justly considered as leading wils, and were, therefore, largely insisted upon in the Judicial Testimony, agreed upon by the Associate Presbytery, 1736.
+Our principles have been industriously misrepresented; and the Judicial Testimony, the Act concerning the Doctrine of Grace, and other proceedings of the Associate Presbytery, now the Associate Synod, being in the hands of few, and being also, through many references in them to affairs well known in Britain, but not so here, less plain to the people of this country, such misrepresentations have succeeded in leading numbers, who exchange ministerial services with ministers in other societies-assisting and receiving assistance, in dispensing sealing ordinances, and in the ordination of ministers, and are still tolerated in so doing.
+If we had good reason for not joining in the union which produced this church, the course pursued by her for nearly half a century renders still stronger our obligation to remain separate from her. once professed adherence to the cause in which we are engaged, into a very opposite course.

+When the secession was first made from the established church of Scotland the scattering of the flock of Christ, by the intrusion of hirelings upon it; the tyranny of the ecclesiastical courts towards those who studied faithfulness in testifying against the prevailing apostasy of the times; and the submission of those courts to grievous encroachments of the civil powers, were justly considered as leading evils, and were, therefore, largely insisted upon in the Judicial Testimony. agreed upon by the Associate Presbytery, 1736.
 The occasion of these evils, viz. a civil establishment of religion, not existing here, we have not a call to say so much concerning them.
 We do, however, most readily concur with our brethren in Britain and Ireland, in asserting the rights and privileges of the church of Christ, against every sort of opposition.

-When the secession was first made from the established church of Scotland, the scattering of the flock of Christ, by the intrusion of hirelings upon it; the tyranny of the ecclesiastical courts towards those whostudied faithfulness in testifying against the prevailing apostacy of the times; and the submission of those courts to grievous encroachments of the civil powers,

 But these evils were not the greatest of those which gave rise to the Secession.
-In the established church of Scotland the truth was condemned; damnable heresies were not properly censured; grievous errors were considered as deserving no reproof; and from the admission of so many hirelings to the ministry, together with the negligence of the judicatories in not casting out the scandalous, an impure communion necessarily followed.
-The Associate Presbytery judged it necessary to give several instances, in which it appeared, that these evils were justly chargeable upon the judicatories of the established church: it was necessary also, in their circumstances, that the proof should be full and particular.
-They were not without hope of being, in some degree, useful to reelaim the ministers and people of that church from their backsliding; and their hope was not altogether in vain.
-Though the ringleaders in apostacy, and, with them, the majority, went on in the same pernicious courses as before, yet a very considerable number was gathered to the standard lifted up for the truth.
+In the established church of Scotland the truth was condemned; damnable heresies were not properly censured; grievous errors were considered as deserving no reproof; and from the admission of so many hirelings to the ministry, together with the negligence of the Judicatories in not casting out the scandalous, an impure communion necessarily followed.
+The Associate Presbytery judged it necessary to give several instances in which it appeared, that these evils were justly chargeable upon the judicatories of the established church: it was necessary also, in their circumstances, that the proof should be full and particular.
+They were not without hope of being, in some degree, useful to reclaim the ministers and people of that church from their backsliding; and their hope was not altogether in vain.
+Though the ringleaders in apostasy, and, with them, the majority, went on in the same pernicious courses as before, yet a very considerable number was gathered to the standard lifted up for the truth.